JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Run the app

-To see the final result, rerun your **androidApp** run configuration.
+To see the final result, run your **androidApp** run configuration.

 > For details on creating new emulators or running apps on physical devices, see [](build-and-run-kmp.md).
 >